BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ```
 ## [1] "1950-01-03" "2011-11-30"
 ```
 Out of curiosity, we decide to look up the most fatal weather incident in this dataset.
-A quick subsetting of the dataset by the row which has the maximum number of fatalities in the dataset tells  us that the event with the most fatalities recorded in this dataset is the 1995 Chicago heatwave, with $583$ deaths.
+A quick subsetting of the dataset by the row which has the maximum number of fatalities tells  us that the event with the most fatalities recorded in this dataset is the 1995 Chicago heatwave, with $583$ deaths.
 While a tragedy, this dataset covers the year in which Hurricane Katarina happens, which should handily exceed the death toll of the 1995 Chicago Heatwave.

 ```r